jackgwade/cat-snapshot-r/README.md

 The script R/01_manifest_and_download.R in this repo is an optional helper for automating downloads, but the analysis and map shown here are based on these manually downloaded files in data/raw/.

 Pipeline Overview
-Once the raw .csv.gz files are in data/raw/, there are two main scripts:
+Once the raw .csv.gz files are in data/raw/, there are two main scripts.

 1. Build the Combined Severe-Convective Dataset
 Script: R/02_build_working_set.R